 Yesterday an article of mine on the rise of the Golden Dawn has been published in Guardian’s Comment is Free section.
-I will not open the comments here, since you can comment on the original article.
 I have made a few more remarks on the practical side of things on my facebook wall, which you can check out as well.

 The rise of the far right is a daily reality in austerity-striken Europe.
 Its effects are more prominent in countries like Greece and Cyprus, where the impact of the crisis has been most severe.
 Yesterday, in Greece, a self-confessed member of the far-right party Golden Dawn allegedly killed leftwing activist and singer Pavlos Fyssas.
 This is not the first time that members of Golden Dawn have been in the news for violence – they routinely attack immigrants, anarchists and communists, but they are rarely prosecuted for doing so.